-In this article/blog, we will learn important aspects of GST which is a Goods and Service Tax charged on the supply of Good and Services.
-These important aspects are cross charge and GST implications.
+A Guidance Tour to Cross Charge: In this article/blog, we will learn important aspects of GST which is a Goods and Service Tax charged on the supply of Goods and Services.
+These important aspects are cross-charge and GST implications.

-Basically we have to pay GST on the supply which is base on assumption or we can say GST is to be paid on deemed Supply of service and such service is deemed to be taking place between the employee of Head office and that of the branch office.
+Basically, we have to pay GST on the supply which is based on assumption or we can say GST is to be paid on deemed Supply of service and such service is deemed to be taking place between the employee of the Head office and that of the branch office.

 We will learn even more about our topic Cross Charge as we progress in our topic.

 What is the guideline provided by any of the case laws in regards to Cross Charge?

 We have our GST law which is implied on the whole country of India and with the help of GST law we will try to understand even better as in what is Cross Charge and what are the actions of sequence if such cross charge comes into practice.
 Also we will take up facts and figures traced from the GST law and case law that has happened and try to justify our explanations.

 Going as per the CGST Act what states that “Services by an employee to the employer in the course of or in relation to his employment” is not at all treated as a supply but if the same sort of relationship exist between the employees of Head office of an entity with the employees of branch office, which is in another state, then such service rendered, even in the context of employee, is deemed to be supply of service and GST will be applicable on the same.